AgenaRisk/api-py/README.md

 local_api_show_license()
 ```

-**!!
-Note that when there is a new version of the agena developer API, you need to re-run `local_api_compile()` function to update the local repository.
-Remember that this is done in the working directory which contains the /api/ folder, not in the /api/ folder !!**

 ## 8.3 Model calculation with the local API

-Once the local API is compiled and developer license is activated, you can use the local API directly with your models defined in python.
+Once the local API is installed and the developer license is activated, you can use the local API directly with your models defined in python.
 To use the local API for calculations of a model created in python:

 ```python
 local_api_calculate(model, dataset_ids=optional, cache_path=optional)